A user guide for Singularity: Singularity theory

 The terminology ``singularity theory'' has been used to deal with many different problems in different mathematical disciplines.
 Singularity theory here refers the methodologies in dealing with the qualitative behavior of local zeros

 where \(x\in \mathbb{R}\) is a state variable and \(\lambda\) is a distinguished parameter.
-The cases of multi-dimensional parameters are dealt with through the notions of unfolding. {\tt Singularity} will be soon enhanced to deal with the cases of multi-dimensional state variables.
+The cases of multi-dimensional parameter space are dealt with through the notions of unfolding. {\tt Singularity} will be soon enhanced to deal with the cases of multi-dimensional state variables.

 In many real life problems at certain solutions, \(g(x, \lambda)\) is {\it singular}, \ie

 A singular germ \(g(x, \lambda)\) subjected to smooth changes demonstrates surprising changes in the {\it qualitative properties} of the solutions, \eg changes in the number of solutions.
 This phenomenon is called a {\it bifurcation}.